Moberly House sits on a steeply sloping site at the northern edge of the University of Exeter’s Streatham Campus.

-The proposals provide much needed campus accommodation in the affordable rental band; reducing reliance on rented accommodation in the City Centre and supporting a mixed portfolio on campus.
-The scheme provides a mix of flats types, all with shared bathrooms.
+The scheme provides a mix of flat sizes, within the affordable rental band; reducing reliance on rented accommodation in the City Centre and supporting a mixed portfolio on campus.
 The majority of flats have access via their living space, creating a homelier environment and greater privacy to bedrooms.

 The design is a single H-shaped building which reduces the number of lift cores and internal circulation.
-The plan form creates two courtyards of differing character.
-The south facing courtyard is more private, has external social spaces and seating and links to the communal spaces on the upper ground floor.
-The northern courtyard provides a public face onto Lower Argyll Road for vehicle and pedestrian arrivals.
+The plan form creates two courtyards of differing character; the south facing courtyard is more private, has external social spaces and seating and links to the communal spaces on the upper ground floor, while the northern courtyard provides a public face onto Lower Argyll Road for vehicle and pedestrian arrivals.

 |Willmore Iles Architects||Andrew Iles, Ben Murrell|